Question

 Leadership

-Excellent when you led the charge on new initiatives or took point on important projects.
-Shows you were at the forefront of driving change.
+Perfect when you led the charge on new initiatives or breakthrough projects, showing you took point position and drove results

 Results-driven